 Dakota Prairie Refinery, Stark County, North Dakota, United States of America

-Dakota Prairie Refinery, the second refinery in the state of North Dakota, broke ground in March 2013.
-The new refinery will process crude oil to produce diesel, as well as other hydrocarbons.
+Dakota Prairie Refinery, the second refinery in the state of North Dakota, broke ground in March 2013 and was opened in May 2015.
+It processes crude oil to produce diesel, as well as other hydrocarbons.

-Dakota Prairie Refinery is located two miles west of Dickinson City in Stark County of south-western North Dakota.
-It will be the first Greenfield refinery project in the US since the 1970s.
+The refinery is located two miles west of Dickinson City in Stark County of south-western North Dakota.
+It is the first greenfield refinery project in the US since the 1970s.

-The refinery will be built and operated by Dakota Prairie Refining, a joint venture between MDU Resources and Calumet Specialty Products.
-The construction of the $300m refinery is slated for completion in late 2014.
+The refinery has been built and operated by Dakota Prairie Refining, a joint venture between MDU Resources and Calumet Specialty Products, at an estimated cost of $435m.

 Dakota Prairie Refinery background